xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 How did we get so lucky?
 And where did the precedence stacks go?

 A similar thing is going on  in  our interpreter above.
-You just KNOW that in  order  for  it  to do the computation of arithmetic statements (as opposed to the parsing of them), there have  to be numbers pushed onto a stack somewhere.
+You just _know_ that in  order  for  it  to do the computation of arithmetic statements (as opposed to the parsing of them), there have  to be numbers pushed onto a stack somewhere.
 But where is the stack?